oneconcern/datamon/docs/proposals/diamond-design.md

                           --message {message} --label {label} --no-conflicts
    ```
    In that case, the conflicting splits are indicated in the error message.
 5. **Nice to have**.
-Alternatively, the whole diamond operation may be cancelled (see [§ Cancellation](#handling-failures-retries-and-cancellations)).
+Alternatively, the whole diamond operation may be canceled (see [§ Cancellation](#handling-failures-retries-and-cancellations)).
    This allows for some housekeeping of the `vmetadata` bucket (see below)

 ### Metadata housekeeping

 **Nice to have**.
-On a regular basis, a background job cleans up metadata for all terminated diamonds and their splits.
+A background job periodically cleans up metadata for all terminated diamonds and their splits.

 1. Regular users and service accounts are not authorized to delete objects in buckets.
 2. After a commit or cancel has been carried out, we may safely remove all diamond-related metata.
 3. We don't want metadata buckets to grow and hold forever what is essentially temporary.
-4. A privileged job is in responsible for cleaning, for all repos in a given context, all references to terminated
+4. A privileged job is in responsible for cleaning, for all repositories in a given context, all references to terminated
    diamonds and their splits in the vmetadata bucket.

 > **NOTE**: while not critical, this task guards our `vmetadata` bucket against undesirable pollution from tracks of
-> failed CI jobs, etc. We could run this on every week-end for instance.
+> failed CI jobs, etc. We could run this on every week's end for instance.

 ## Example